anushadatar/dns-spoof/README.md

 create a struct where each field corresponded to a different value within the DNS header.
 That way, I could simply deserialize and serialize incoming packets as necessary.
-However, this quickly felt more high-overhead than expected in the context of such a minimal implementation
+However, this quickly felt more high-overhead than expected in the context of such a minimal implementation: as all I needed to do was manipulate a few fields, I elected to just modify the message in place and then send it back.
+That being said, at a larger scale, a more regulated

 ### Extensions
 If I had additional time and resources to dedicate to this project, I would extend this project in two major directions.

-- Testing: The testing present here does not
+- Error Checking and Testing: The testing present here does not necessarily encapsulate all use cases and potential opportunities for user error.
-- Daemon Functionality:
+  For example, none of the set methods validate if the input value for the

+- Daemon Functionality: This daemon does not implement the entirety of the DNS specification, and further development could help approach that level of functionality.

 ## Resources
 To develop this implementation, I extensively referenced and used the following